sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 * Bootstrap Postman collection from OpenAPI import :skull:
 * IntelliJ HTTP Clients can use OpenAPI to create requests

+^ Advanced OpenAPI features might not be supported.

 ---

 # Conclusion

-* Open API is a useful technolgy
+* Open API is a widely-used technolgy
+  * Provides a lot of integration points
-* Design-first approach is recommended
+* Design-first approach if possible
   * Leads to better REST APIs
-  * REST APIs are much easier to use
 * Code generation to sync between spec and code
   * In a perfect world for client & server